What we do

 Contact us

 Contact us to arrange an appointment for a consultation regarding a termination of pregnancy (even if you just want help with your decision).
 The Lilac Clinic can normally see you within four working days.
+You have the option of contacting by:

 By textphone